UberDonald2B/maxscript_showcase/README.md

 This script quickly exports the currently open Max file bypassing all pop-up dialogs and settings.
 **Documentation:** [Quick FBX Export Documentation](documentation/Quick%20FBX%20Export/TB_QuickFBXExport.md)

+### DataSmith Material Setup Export
+This tool will create box objects, to store metadata information, for exporting scene materials into Unreal.
+**NOTE:** All materials will need to adhere to specific TB material guidelines for simplicity.
+A box object will be created for each material containing the required metadata information required to create the material in Unreal using established Master Shaders in Unreal.

 ### DataSmith Scene Export
 This script automates exporting a DataSmith file out of 3DS Max.
 Works on both the entire scene or on the selected layers.
 **Documentation:** [DataSmith Scene Export Documentation](documentation/DataSmith%20Scene%20Export/TB_SceneExportTool.md)